teddy-ambona/demo-elt-stack/README.md

 ## Task 2:

+*Please write up no more than 300 words on your opinions of the practical realities of taking a lakehouse approach to building a data stack vs a data mesh approach.*

 **Source of truth**

 In the Lakehouse approach, the data lake often serves as the primary source of truth.